Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 Another thing to avoid is harsh chemicals.
 If you find yourself working with any harsh cleaning agents or chemicals, which include household cleaners, remove your jewelry first.

-Chemicals interacting with your Aquamarine can have a negative impact on the quality of your stone.
+Chemicals interacting with your Aquamarine can hurt the quality of your stone.

-If you find that your Aquamarine is becoming a little dull or dirty, the best way to clean it is by soaking it in some warm water with a few drops of dish soap.
+If you find that your Aquamarine is becoming dull or dirty, the best way to clean it is by soaking it in warm water with a few drops of dish soap.

 After soaking your stone, remove it and use a fine bristle brush, such as a toothbrush, to clean the stone.
 This should return your Aquamarine to its original shine and beauty.